mvolkmann/blog/src/smalltalk.md

 | string            | purple         |
 | symbol            | blue and bold  |

-In any text editng pane, right-click and select "Help..." to see a list of the supported key bindings.
+In any text editing pane, right-click and select "Help..." to see a list of the supported key bindings.

+To select arbitrary text, drag over it.
+To select a word, double-click it.
+To selet an entire line, triple-click it.

 To toggle surrounding selected text with a given delimiter character, press cmd and the starting delimiter character